 - conducting placer mining on certain watercourses outside designated periods.
 See Part 2 of the Metallic and Industrial Minerals Tenure Regulation for further information;

-- conducting placer mining on a watercourse where the channel width is less than 20 metres at the desired location, without written consent from Alberta Environment and Sustainable Resources.
+- conducting placer mining on a watercourse where the channel width is less than 20 metres at the desired location, without written consent from Alberta Environment and Parks.

 Will Placer Mining damage Fish Habitat?